viniciosanacleto/Porto/README.md

 ## Ship Layer:

-The Ship layer, contains code and classes to be used by all your Containers Components.
+The Ship layer, contains the Parent "Base" classes *(classes extended by every single component)* and some Utility Code *(helper functions and more)*.

+The Parent classes "Base classes" of Ship layer gives full control over the Container's Components *(for example adding a function to the Base Model class, makes it available in every Model in your Containers).*

-The Ship layer, plays an important role in separating the Application code from the Framework code.
-Thus it facilitates upgrading the Framework without affecting the Application code.
+The Ship layer, also plays an important role in separating the Application code from the Framework code.
+Which facilitates upgrading the Framework without affecting the Application code.

-In Porto the Ship layer is very slim, it doesn't contain common reusable functionalities such as Authentication or Authorization, all these functionalities live in their own separated Containers.
+In Porto the Ship layer is very slim, it does NOT contain common reusable functionalities such as Authentication or Authorization, since all these functionalities are provided by Containers, to be replaced whenever needed.

-The Ship layer can hold two different types of codes.
-The containers shared code (including all general or common code between the Container) and the Core code (this code contains the logic that autoloads the container components and provide helper functions and more stuff related to the framework itself).
-It's highly recommended to separate this Core from the actual framework and make it an external package.
-In order to hide the internal framework magic from the custom Application.
+The Ship layer can hold two different types of code.
+1) The Containers shared code (including all parent classes, general classes and reusable code).
+2) The Core code (code contains the logic that autoloads the container components).
+It's highly recommended to separate this Core from the actual framework and make it an external package, in order to hide the internal framework magic from the custom Application code.

 ### Ship Structure